Introduction

 Junction object is a custom object that acts as a bridge between the two parent objects.

-In the above mentioned example: If we want to create Many to Many relationship between 2 parent objects – Student and Course, then we need to create a 3rd custom object (for example: with name = Enrollment) called as Junction object.
+If we want to create Many to Many relationship between 2 parent objects – Student and Course, then we need to create a 3rd custom object (for example: with name = Enrollment) called as Junction object.

 Now that we have created a Junction object (a new custom object named Enrollment), the next step is to establish relationships between this Junction object and the two parent objects, Student and Course.